 (Note) Terms and conditions of transactions and the policies for determining them:

-- 1. Transaction amounts above do not include consumption tax and other taxes. - 2.
-Stock options were exercised in accordance with the contracts at the date of options granted.
+- 1. Stock options were exercised in accordance with the contracts at the date of options granted. - 2.
+Transaction amounts listed above are amounts paid upon exercise of stock options in the current fiscal year.

-Notes to per share information
+Notes to per Share Information